Skip to content

 Sustainability Glossary – Definitions And Technical Terms Of Sustainability Explained

 You are looking for the most important technical terms about sustainability and their definitions?
 Then you've come to the right place!
-Who is against the biggest environmental problems of our time or injustices in our society, you are constantly learning new technical terms.
+Who is against the greatest environmental problems of our time or injustices in our society, constantly learns new technical terms.

-To help you keep an overview and always have access to compact knowledge on the topic of sustainability, I have put together a clear, digital lexicon in which I summarize all known and new technical terms.
+In order to always keep an overview and have access to compact knowledge on the topic of sustainability, I have compiled a clear, digital lexicon for you here, in which I summarize all known and new technical terms.

-In this glossary you will now learn the most important definitions in alphabetical orderas well as suitable further articles to delve deeper into the respective subject matter.
+In this glossary you will now learn the most important definitions in alphabetical orderas well as suitable, further-reaching articles, in order to delve deeper into the respective subject matter.
 Let's go!

 If you like you can here directly to the respective initial letter of the technical terms jump:

-My please: If you like this wiki and use its content on the Internet, I would be delighted if you would link to this elaborately compiled collection of sayings.
-Thank you very much for your support!
+My please: If you like this wiki and you use its content on the internet, I would be very happy about a link to this elaborately created overview.
+Thank you for your support!

 What is this digital sustainability encyclopedia about?

 Why I built a "digital encyclopedia" with the most important definitions from the field of sustainability?
-Because you can understand and solve social and ecological problems much better if you have a holistic understanding of all the relevant factors and concepts.
-The collection of technical terms and definitions should help us all to keep track of things.
+Because you can understand and solve social and ecological problems much better if you have a holistic understanding of all relevant factors and concepts.
+The collected technical terms and definitions should help us all not to lose the overview.

-I will expand this lexicon as soon as I come across further important technical terms from the world of environmental protection.
-You are welcome to help me with this: if an important technical term is missing here, just let me know in the comments.
+I will expand this lexicon directly as soon as I come across further, important technical terms from the world of environmental protection.
+You are welcome to support me: if an important technical term is missing here, just let me know in the comments.

-Notice: I have linked you to more in-depth articles on the relevant technical term or listed them as related articles.
+Notice: I have linked you to more in-depth articles on the corresponding technical term or listed them as further articles.

 All technical terms on the subject of sustainability from A-Z

-As promised, you can now find the most important technical terms relating to sustainability and environmental protection here.
-I only got to know many of them myself in the course of my work on CareElite.de.
-It's just nice to summarize what I've learned and to keep expanding this overview.
+As promised, you will now find here the most important technical terms around the topic of sustainability and environmental protection.
+I first got to know many of them myself in the course of my work on CareElite.de.
+It is simply nice to summarize what I have learned and to constantly expand this overview.

-Use the definitions to give yourself a fuller picture on one of the most important political, economic or everyday topics of discussion and conversation.
+Use the definitions to give yourself a fuller picture about one of the most important political, economic or everyday topics of discussion and conversation.

 Sustainability technical terms with A